e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

 - to provide expensive experiments which can not be acquired by a school or institution.
 Because of this, e-lab is a free, accessible, remotely controlled laboratory and can be accessed by everyone which has a computer with internet.

 ##Rec Generic Driver
 In the e-lab laboratory, experiments are controlled using the ReC (Remote Experiment Control) Generic Driver, a standard protocol for all experiments.
-It is based on a state machine with 4 possible states, as well as 4 transition states, where states in **bold** are active states, for which functions shall be defined as explained below.
+It is based on a state machine with 4 possible states, as well as 4 transition states, where states in bold are **active states**, for which functions shall be defined as explained below.
 - **stopping**
 - stopped
 - **configuring**